-The enzyme preparation can be prepared either as an amber to brown liquid, or if used for baking, as an off-white powder.
+The enzyme preparation can take the form of an amber to brown liquid, or if used for baking, an off-white powder.
 The carrier for the liquid preparation is glycerol and water.
 The powder is sprayed dried on either potato or wheat starch.
-Baked products usually use wheat or other cereals containing gluten as ingredients so the requirements for potential allergen declarations are already covered by the use of ingredients.
+Baked products usually use wheat or other cereals containing gluten as ingredients so the requirements for potential allergen declarations are already covered due to the use of such ingredients.
 Food manufacturers need to be aware of the source of the carrier for the enzyme preparation and the potential allergen declarations.

-The following information is provided in the application.
+The following information was provided in the application.
 The optimum temperature for enzyme activity is 30°C, with relatively high activity up to 40°C. The activity is reduced below 50% at temperatures above 45°C. The enzyme is inactivated after 100 minutes at 70°C, though it is relatively stable for 45 minutes at this temperature.